maelle/rmd-blogging-jozi/content/hugo/slides/index.en.md

 Questions, comments?
 ====================

-Write them in the pad!
+Write them in the chat!

 ------------------------------------------------------------------------